 Jewish Relief Agency (JRA) serves over 6,000 diverse low-income individuals across Greater Philadelphia by relieving hunger, improving lives, and strengthening our community.

 JRA is an independent 501 (c) (3) non-profit organization.
 JRA works in partnership with, and is supported by: the Jewish Federation of Greater Philadelphia, Share Food Program, Philabundance, and more than 500 other community organizations, as well as financial contributions from generous individuals, foundations, and corporations.

 Rabbi Menachem Schmidt

-A lot of hard work has gone into that growth – we have a terrific staff now and a very dedicated board and yellow-capper team – but the key ingredient is, and always has been, our volunteers.
-Without this incredible labor force, there’s no way we would be able to get all of this done – if we had to pay for the packaging and deliveries, we’d be broke and out of business.
-Whenever we speak to other organizations and tell them how many people we get on a monthly basis, they literally cannot believe it.
-How do you do that, they ask, and our answer, quite simply, is “we don’t know.”
-We give people an opportunity to help, and the response has been beyond our wildest expectations.
+Since then, we have outgrown 2 warehouses, we’ve grown from serving 19 families to over 3,200 households, and our volunteer corps has swelled from those 3 initial volunteers to between 500 and 1,000 every month.
+A lot of hard work has gone into that growth – we have a terrific staff now and a very dedicated board and yellow-capper team – but the key ingredient is our volunteers.
+Without them, we wouldn’t be able to get all of this done – if we had to pay for packing and deliveries, we’d be broke and out of business.

 The two biggest lessons I’ve learned in the past 17 years from JRA are 1) if you want to try to help someone, don’t think about it too much, just do it, it may surprise you how far a single good deed can go, and 2) people’s appetite for giving is incredible – give them a chance to act upon their inherent generosity and you’ll be surprised at how enthusiastically they’ll respond.

 Of course, all of this success does not mean that we are satisfied.
 There is plenty more to do.
 We thank you for your interest in JRA and look forward to working with you!